A family food culture program

 My children are very different ages.
 Can they participate together?

-What if a child has food allergies or restrictions?
+What if my child has food allergies or restrictions?

-Share dietary restrictions with all families before the first session so everyone can plan accordingly.
-The program works within any dietary framework since the structure doesn't depend on specific foods.
-Children with restrictions bring items that work for them, and the exploration is about variety and curiosity, not about eating everything on the table.
+Tell the host before the first session so they can plan accordingly.
+The program works within any dietary framework.
+Children with restrictions bring items that work for them, and the exploration is about curiosity, not eating everything on the table.

 Age-appropriate kitchen tasks